ONSdigital/eq-questionnaire-schemas/README.md

 ### Generating Translated Schemas

-To translate a schema, a `.po` file for the schema will need to be added to the `translations/{THEME}/{LANGUAGE_CODE}` directory containing strings from the schema and the matching translations.
+To translate a schema, a `.po` file for the schema will need to be added to the `translations/{SURVEY_TYPE}/{LANGUAGE_CODE}/` directory containing strings from the schema.
+For example, `translations/health/cy/` and the matching translations.

 The `.po` file needs to be named in the following format: `{SCHEMA_NAME}_{LANGUAGE_CODE}.po`